Our Services

 Clinic.jpg

-The nurse-led clinical team offers behavioral health, family navigation and medical assistance for an underserved population experiencing low income and homelessness.
+HomewardBound Clinic is located on the second floor of the shelter.
+The clinic offers behavioral health, family navigation and medical assistance for an underserved population experiencing low income and homelessness.

 Food Recovery